 SecurityHQ understands the importance of how the right combination of technology, processes and people is crucial to provide the best cyber security.
 Like the brain, your SOC needs to absorb the data acquired by your senses, process this data, convert it and utilise it to enhance business decisions.

-If you enjoyed this article, don’t forget to register to our upcoming webinar, held on the 18th of March at 11:00, on ‘SOC- The Central Nervous System of Your Security’ to explore how to build an effective operating centre using SecurityHQ, and to learn what elements can be drawn from the human body to assist with the development of your cyber security.
+If you enjoyed this article, don’t forget to register to our upcoming webinar, held on the 18th of March at 11:00, on ‘SOC – The Central Nervous System of Your Security’ to explore how to build an effective operating centre using SecurityHQ, and to learn what elements can be drawn from human biology to assist with the development of your cyber security.